A Survey of Deep Active Learning: Application of DeepAL in fields such as vision and NLP

 \subsubsection{Image classification and recognition}

-As with DL, the classification and recognition of images in DAL forms the basis for research into other vision tasks.
-One of the most important problems that DAL faces in the field of image vision tasks is that of how to efficiently query samples of high-dimensional data (an area in which traditional AL performs poorly) and obtain satisfactory performance at the smallest possible labeling cost.
+As with DL, the classification and recognition of images in DeepAL form the basis for research into other vision tasks.
+One of the most important problems that DeepAL faces in the field of image vision tasks is that of how to efficiently query samples of high-dimensional data (an area in which traditional AL performs poorly) and obtain satisfactory performance at the smallest possible labeling cost.

-To solve this problem, CEAL \cite{Wang2017CostEffectiveActive} assigns pseudo-labels to samples with high confidence and adds them to the highly uncertain sample set queried using the uncertainty-based AL method, then uses the expanded training set to train the DAL model image classifier. \cite{Ranganathan2017Deep} first integrated the criteria of AL into the deep belief network, and subsequently conducted extensive research on classification tasks on a variety of real uni-modal and multi-modal datasets.
-WI-DL \cite{Liu2017Active} uses the DAL method to simultaneously consider the two selection criteria of maximizing representativeness and uncertainty on hyperspectral image (HSI) datasets for remote sensing classification tasks.
-Similarly, \cite{Lin2018Active,Deng2019Active} also studied the classification of HSI. \cite{Lin2018Active} introduces AL to initialize HSI, and then performs transfer learning.
-This work also recommends constructing and connecting higher-level features to source and target HSI data in order to further overcome the cross-domain disparity. \cite{Deng2019Active} proposed a unified deep network combined with active transfer learning, thereby training the HSI classification well while using less labeled training data.
+To solve this problem, CEAL \cite{Wang2017CostEffectiveActive} assigns pseudo-labels to samples with high confidence and adds them to the highly uncertain sample set queried using the uncertainty-based AL method, then uses the expanded training set to train the DeepAL model image classifier. \cite{Ranganathan2017Deep} first integrated the criteria of AL into the deep belief network and subsequently conducted extensive research on classification tasks on a variety of real uni-modal and multi-modal datasets.
+WI-DL \cite{Liu2017Active} uses the DeepAL method to simultaneously consider the two selection criteria of maximizing representativeness and uncertainty on hyperspectral image (HSI) datasets for remote sensing classification tasks.
+Similarly, \cite{Lin2018Active,Deng2019Active} also studied the classification of HSI. \cite{Lin2018Active} introduces AL to initialize HSI and then performs transfer learning.
+This work also recommends constructing and connecting higher-level features to source and target HSI data in order to further overcome the cross-domain disparity. \cite{Deng2019Active} proposes a unified deep network combined with active transfer learning, thereby training the HSI classification well while using less labeled training data.